L3DEVIL/VphonegagaInject/README-MOBILE.md

 Simple install it.
 You may need to uninstall original APK first

 If it works, congratulations!

+# Troubleshooting

+Problem with the project: click **More... - Project - Refresh Build**.
+This will clear the project cache

+Problem with AIDE: Open System Settings - Apps and clear data of AIDE app.
+This will reset everything and you need to install NDK again

 # Loading lib without mod menu